How to Become a Millionaire – From a Stay-at-Home Mom

 - Live a Frugal Lifestyle

-I hope this article sparked something in you to work toward becoming debt-free, being smart with your money and becoming a millionaire.
+I hope this article sparked something in you to work toward becoming debt-free, being smart with your money, and becoming a millionaire from nothing.

 Can you do it?